natemoo-re/astro-icon/packages/core/README.md

 ### Styling

 Styling your `astro-icon` is straightforward.
-Any styles can be targeted to the `[astro-icon]` attribute selector.
-If you want to target a specific icon, you may target it by name using `[astro-icon="filename"]`.
+Any styles can be targeted to the `[data-icon]` attribute selector.
+If you want to target a specific icon, you may target it by name using `[data-icon="filename"]`.

 ```astro
 ---